-We Are the Possible is an international award-winning, transdisciplinary programme that is bringing art, education and culture, heritage and health into the realm of climate action, underpinned by the University’s world-leading science research and other perspectives.
+We Are the Possible is an international award-winning, transdisciplinary programme that brings climate science data, art, education, culture, heritage and planetary health together through creating new climate narratives, underpinned by the University’s world-leading scientific research and other perspectives.

-We Are the Possible began at COP26 (2021, UK), with One Chance Left.
-Since then, the programme has evolved and grown delivering new creative outputs at COP27 (2022, Egypt), COP28 (2023, UAE), COP29 (2024, Azerbaijan), and COP30 (2025, Brazil).
-Now established as a permanent programme, We Are the Possible drives global engagement through publications, events, collaborations, and legacy projects with partners across multiple countries—continuing to inspire action and imagination in the face of climate change.
+We Are the Possible’s collaborative methodology began in 2019 with a NERC funded ‘Climate Stories’ project which developed at COP26 (2021, UK), with One Chance Left.
+The programme has evolved and grown, with funding from the Met Office and British Council, delivering new creative outputs at COP27 (2022, Egypt), COP28 (2023, UAE), COP29 (2024, Azerbaijan), and COP30 (2025, Brazil).
+Now established as a permanent programme, We Are the Possible drives global engagement, shows the need for societal change, and inspires positive climate action through publications, events, collaborations, and legacy projects with partners across communities, counties and continents.

 How we do it: